graphql-java-kickstart/graphql-java-servlet/README.md

 See [GraphQL Java documentation](https://www.graphql-java.com/documentation/latest/) for more in depth details regarding GraphQL Java itself.

-We try to stay up to date with GraphQL Java as much as possible.
+We try to stay up to date with GraphQL Java as much as possible maintaining the retro-compatibility with Springframework 5.

+The `14.*` version must be used if your project is based on Spring version <= `5`, or it is using javax-servlet-api dependency and cannot be upgraded to jakarta.

+It also supports legacy projects that can compile with older JDK versions: the oldest supported one is the `11`.

 See [gradle.properties](gradle.properties) to see currently supported versions.

 ## Installation and getting started